plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/SuppliesandItems.md

 While Resupplying, the Adventurers browse the local wares.

-The Guide places five Supplies facedown then turns these cards faceup to become Items.
+The Guide places five Supplies face down, then turns these cards face up to become Items.
 The Adventurers may return Supplies equal to an Item's cost to gain that Item.

 If multiple Adventurers want the same Item, use Order.
 The Adventurer who acts first may purchase the Item first, the Adventurer who acts second may purchase the Item second, and so on.